h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

 - The ``weightCol`` parameter on ``H2OKmeans`` was removed without a replacement.

-- The ``getTrainingParams`` method on ``H2OMOJOModel`` and inherited classes has been removed in Python and Scala API.
-  Use a specific getter method for a given training parameter.

 - The ``distribution`` parameter on ``H2OGLM`` was removed without a replacement.

 - The support for Apache Spark 2.1.x has been removed.